ToddC22/RegEx3/AdoGit-Pre-Release-Meeting-Notes.md

 ## Updates

-- (12/03/2021) The integration now support Azure DevOps PR comments and status written back.
+- (12/03/2021) The integration now supports Azure DevOps PR comments and status written back to the Ado Git system.